 Egg donor testing can

-• Help agencies and clinics make the best donor match for each intended parent
+- Help agencies and clinics make the best donor match for each intended parent

-• Help avoid the chance of your future child having a genetic condition for which you are a carrier
+- Help avoid the chance of your future child having a genetic condition for which you are a carrier

-• Help inform the best donor choice for same-sex male couples where both partners are hoping to be genetic-intended fathers
+- Help inform the best donor choice for same-sex male couples where both partners are hoping to be genetic-intended fathers

 Egg donor testing cannot

-• Guarantee that a certain number of eggs will be retrieved or embryos will be created.
+- Guarantee that a certain number of eggs will be retrieved or embryos will be created.
 Egg donation is a human experience, and not even your fertility center can control exactly how each donor responds to medication.
 Your clinic and your agency should be able to help you understand the process and manage your expectations throughout this time.

 If you're interested in learning more about the egg donation and surrogacy process for gay men, read about choosing a surrogate here.
-If you're a mom-to-be who wants to learn more about choosing a donor, check it out here
+If you're a mom-to-be who wants to learn more about choosing a donor, check it out here.

-As the Brand Specialist, Emma is the marketing lead for Gay Parents To Be, helping to build awareness of the brand not only as a direct path to parenthood, but also as a general resource for fertility information in the LGBTQ community.
-She loves the chance to attend conferences on LGBTQ health and family building, and meet prospective patients.
+Emma served as Gay Parents To Be's Brand Specialist for many years, helping to build awareness of the brand not only as a direct path to parenthood, but also as a general resource for fertility information in the LGBTQ community.